yassinelakhdachi/ai_analyst/Artificial Intelligence Overview/a-intro/readme.md

 Generally, current AI is somewhere between strong and weak AI.
 The current most advanced AI research uses human reasoning as a model but the AI field has not modeled human reasoning yet.
 A good example of current AI is advanced natural language generation.

+## Evolution of Artificial Intelligence Types:

+In terms of scope, **Ray Kurzweil**, who is a futurist that is working for Google, identifies three levels of AI:

++ **Artificial Narrow Intelligence (ANI)**

+    ANI, which belongs to the weak AI school, refers to applying AI techniques to narrow problems.
+It focuses on a specific task.
+The strength of ANI is that it focuses on doing something extremely well, sometimes exceeding a human’s capabilities.
+ANI is a good fit for automating simple and repetitive tasks.

+    Examples of ANI are bots and virtual assistants, such as **Siri**, **Microsoft Cortana**, Amazon book recommendations that are customized for each user, restaurant recommendations, weather updates, **[Watson DeepQA](https://www.notion.so/DATA-Eng-2b3ffc6d3b854bd787c3287fa3c278c8)**, and customer services chatbots for answering simple and repetitive customer inquiries.

++ **Artificial General Intelligence (AGI)**:
+        AGI belongs to the strong AI school.
+It refers to computer systems that exhibit capabilities of the human brain.
+AGI refers to systems or machines that can generally perform any intellectual task that a human can do.

++ **Artificial Super Intelligence (ASI)**:
+        ASI refers to machines that surpass humans in general intelligence.
+Nick Bostrom, a leading AI thinker, in the paper [How Long Before Superintelligence?](https://nickbostrom.com/superintelligence.html), defines ASI as “an intellect that is much smarter than the best human brains in practically every field, including scientific creativity, general wisdom and social skills.”.
+Super-intelligent machines might surpass the human brain in general intelligence.